Hare and Dove at Orion’s feet

-You’ll have no trouble spotting the constellation Orion the Hunter and the bright star Sirius tonight – or even on bright moonlit nights.
-But to see the Lepus the Hare and Columba the Dove, you need a moderately dark sky with little to no moonlight.
+Tonight, look for Orion the Hunter, one of the easiest to find of all constellations.
+It’s recognizable for a short, straight row of three medium-bright stars.
+These stars represent Orion’s Belt.
+You’ll have no trouble spotting the constellation Orion the Hunter and the bright star Sirius nearby.
+You can find Orion and Sirius even on bright moonlit nights.
+But to see Lepus the Hare and Columba the Dove, you need a moderately dark sky with little to no moonlight.

 On old sky maps, the mighty Hunter of the ancient myths is seen poised with an upraised club and shield, as though fending off the raging Bull, Taurus.
 Lepus and Columba seem to cower at the Hunter’s feet.